-LG came up with one of the first robotic vacuum cleaners of the world 16 years ago, endorsing a revolutionary point of progress in technology.
+LG came up with one of the first robotic vacuum cleaners in the world 16 years ago, endorsing a revolutionary point of progress in technology.
 The company’s leadership in the concerned markets led its engineers to introduce HOM-BOT® Turbo+ in the field of home appliance robotics.
-The device was recognized by Seoul National University (SNU) Robotics & Intelligent Systems Lab, the robotic program of the top university of South Korea.
+The device was recognized by Seoul National University (SNU) Robotics & Intelligent Systems Lab, the robotic program of the top university in South Korea.

 So, what exactly makes the Hom-Bot better than other models?
 It is its ability to identify obstacles while charting effective courses through the house.
 Additionally, it is also able to recognize and allow for human intervention.
 For instance, the vacuum waits briefly for a human to pass when it comes across the individual.
 As for furniture and other immobile objects, the robot does not wait but continues cleaning.
 The SNU Robotics Lab found this analysis process of the robot to be noteworthy and unique in the category.

 Song Dae-Hyun, the president of LG Electronics Home Appliance & Air Solutions Company, said that the company aims to continue working on developing the smartest appliances.
 According to him, the company is working on robots not just for the home but also to serve airports.
 The newest robots of LG look forward to starting serving the Incheon International Airport later this month.